engineyard/ey-docs/pages/beta-jruby-environment-with-appcloud-trial.md

-# Using a JRuby with a trial account
+# Using JRuby with a trial account

 JRuby is currently a Beta feature on AppCloud.
 To deploy a JRuby application on a trial account, follow this process: